reimagined/resolve/packages/resolve-query/README.md

 * `eventStore` - configured [eventStore](../resolve-es) instance.
 * `readModel` - [read model](../resolve-scripts/src/template#%EF%B8%8F-aggregates-and-read-models) declaration.

-Object `readModel` is consists of following fields:
+The `readModel` object contains the following fields:

-* `projection` - declaration for conversion event stream into read model storage; with default adapter projection is map of reducer functions, which describe changes default collection depent on incoming events, or projection can be array of reducers maps, which describes updating for each collection, respectively
+* `projection` - declaration for conversion event stream into read model storage.
+When the default adapter is used, a projection is a map of reducer functions, which describe default collection changes depending on incoming events.
+A projection can also be an array of reducer maps, where each map describes changes of its collection
-* `gqlSchema` - read model data schema description in terms of [GraphQL schema language](http://graphql.org/learn/schema/)
+* `gqlSchema` - read model data schema description in terms of the [GraphQL schema language](http://graphql.org/learn/schema/)
-* `gqlResolvers` - map of [resolvers](http://dev.apollodata.com/tools/graphql-tools/resolvers.html) for making reply to GraphQL query depend on defined `gqlSchema` and data in read model storage
+* `gqlResolvers` - map of [resolvers](http://dev.apollodata.com/tools/graphql-tools/resolvers.html) for replying to GraphQL query depending on defined `gqlSchema` and data in the read model storage
-* `adapter` - instance of one of available read model [adapters](../readmodel-adapters); by default memory [adapter](../readmodel-adapters/resolve-readmodel-memory) with multiple collections support is used
+* `adapter` - one of the available read model [adapters](../readmodel-adapters) instance; a memory [adapter](../readmodel-adapters/resolve-readmodel-memory) with multiple collections support is used by default

 After the query is initialized, you get a function that is used to get data from read models by [GraphQL](http://graphql.org/learn/) request.
 This function receives the following arguments: